qiuqiangkong/sigsep-mus-2018/submissions/WK/description.md

 ## Method

 This method is based on techniques given in the references, with some experimentation.

-This submission uses a bidirectional gated recurrent unit (BGRU) neural network (one model per source) to estimate a time-frequency mask for each source.
+We used a bidirectional gated recurrent unit (BGRU) neural network (one model per source) to estimate a time-frequency mask for each source.

-To obtain the accompaniment, we summed the estimated bass, drums and other sources.
+To obtain the accompaniment, the estimated bass, drums and other sources were summed.

-Specific stems are summarised below.
+Specific steps are summarised below.

 ### Pre-Processing / Feature Derivation

-1. Resample input from 44.1 kHz to 32 kHz
+1. Resample audio from 44.1 kHz to 32 kHz
 2. Compute stereo STFT:

     - Window: Hamming